Escapes¶

 We have a problem, though, in the shape of the interaction between

-escapers and unwind-protect
+escapers and unwind-protect.

-is a good thing (although there are plenty of
+unwind-protect is a good thing (although there are plenty of

 people who are less keen) but we don’t get to use it here.